eddieoz/bitBingo/docs/whitepaper.md

 ### 3.1 Eliminating Trust Requirements

-bitRaffle removes the need to trust a central authority by:
+bitBingo removes the need to trust a central authority by:
 - Using immutable blockchain data as the source of randomness.
 - Ensuring all participant data is publicly accessible but cryptographically secured.
 - Making the winner selection algorithm transparent and deterministic.